Skip to main content

 To ensure proper authentication when passing the API key in the URL, it is important to format it correctly.
 The real API key should always be preceded by the APIKEY- prefix, followed by the actual API key.
 For example, if your API key is 73034021-THIS-IS-SAMPLE-KEY, the URL should be structured as /APIKEY-73034021-THIS-IS-SAMPLE-KEY.

-The API key can be placed at the beginning, middle, or end of the URL path.
+The API key can be placed end of the URL path.
 Note that the key is completely ignored when determining the path of the requested resource.
 Here are examples of the different placements:

 • /v1/exchanges/APIKEY-73034021-THIS-IS-SAMPLE-KEY